 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-An entertainment industry veteran has been found guilty of indecent assault after a high-profile trial in Auckland.
+An entertainment industry veteran has been found guilty of indecent assault after a high-profile trial.

-After three days of deliberations, a jury returned to the Auckland District Court today with verdicts on three of the seven charges he was facing.
+After three days of deliberations, a jury returned to the Auckland District Court on Thursday with verdicts on three of the seven charges he was facing.

 They were not able to reach verdicts on four other charges.